simplifying pediatric practice

 What have you done this year to simplify your Pediatric Practice?

-March 2, 2012 in Billing and Collections by support Team | Comments Off on What have you done this year to simplify your Pediatric Practice?
+March 2, 2012 in Uncategorized by support Team | Comments Off on What have you done this year to simplify your Pediatric Practice?

 If you are spending more than 5 hours a week managing your Pediatric Practice as a physician owner/partner, then you should evaluate simplification techniques.
 How do processes move from simple to complicated?
 Usually it is a function of a process that has added features and needs with minimal looks at re-design.
 Redesign changes to a process shift a practice toward simplification and do not happen with a one-time change (there needs to be multiple small changes).
 An owner and/or operations lead of a Pediatric practice need to make incremental changes each week.
 Some suggestions on how to move your Pediatric Practice to optimal simplification include: